tomhendra/courses/15-fem-professional/3-javascript-the-recent-parts/README.md

 - During that same period of time a lot of things happened in the broader web ecosystem.
 - Internet Explorer 6 came out and stagnated for more than 5 years, which caused many people to be frustrated.
 - New browsers were created in response to this frustration with the stagnation of the web platform.
-- The reason for the stagnation in JavaScrip was due to a lot of political infighting.
+- The reason for the stagnation in JavaScript was due to a lot of political infighting.
 - They were trying to work on the ES4 spec, and there were divisions, they couldn't figure things out.
-- So everyone back to their neutral sites and no updates happened because they couldn't agree.
+- So everyone went back to their neutral sites and no updates happened because they couldn't agree.
-- They came back together in 2009 and decided not the have these big factions but rather one JavaScript policy, that nothing gets put in the spec unless everyone agrees it will be faithfully implemented.
+- They came back together in 2009 and decided not to have these big factions but rather one JavaScript policy, and that nothing gets put in the spec unless everyone agrees it will be faithfully implemented.
 - By that point there were many more stakeholders, more browsers both desktop and mobile, and other environments.
 - It was decided there should be one unified JavaScript rather than different versions for different browsers like in the IE6 days.
 - This was a tremendously important inflection point for the history of JavaScript.
-- It signalled that they process was back together, people are agreeing to work towards progress.
+- It signalled that they process was back together, people were agreeing to work towards progress.
 - It seemed like ES5 would be the turning point for thing moving forward more rapidly in future.
-- And then 2010, 2011, 2012 & 2013 went by and they were still trying to be work out the issues.
+- And then 2010, 2011, 2012 & 2013 went by and they were still trying to work out the issues.
 - They were the problems of ES4, that they wanted to move JS forward as a full first class programming language.
 - They wanted to add lots of features to enable that, and so that JS could be regarded as equal to the other major programming languages.
-- So there was a lot of disagreement about each individual feature and so ES6 or ES2015 didn't land until late 2015.
+- So there was a lot of disagreement about each individual feature and so ES6 AKA ES2015 didn't land until late 2015.
 - So from 2009 to 2015 there was another stagnation of 6 years when JS wasn't updated.
 - When ES6 eventually landed there was a tonne of new features, over 300.
 - Naturally there was a bunch of blow back at such a massive change.